DoSomethingArchive/smsAdmin/README.md

 ##How to develop locally

 1. [Install Laravel](http://laravel.com/docs/installation) and create a new laravel project.
-Requirements are PHP 5.4+ and MCrypt.
+Requirements are PHP 5.4 or greater.
+  - If MCrypt is installed, you can create the project anywhere and use Laravel's built in server, `php artisan serve`.
+Otherwise create the project wherever your php projects normally go (htdocs in MAMP, htdocs/mysites in XAMPP, etc.).
 2. Clone the repo, then move the cloned files into the Laravel project (`cp -al source/* dest/ && rm -r source/*`)
+3. Get the necessary .json files (currently `tips-config.json` and `routing-config.json`) from here: [mdata-responder](https://github.com/DoSomething/ds-mdata-responder/tree/master/app/config).
-3. That's it!
+4. That's it!
 Spin up your server and try it out